COVID19Tracking/website/_src/notes.md

 (<https://coronavirus.dc.gov/page/coronavirus-data>)

-We are lumping all presumptive positive cases together, including “Number of presumptive positive results from other lab”
+We are lumping all presumptive positive cases together, including “Number of presumptive positive results from other lab.”
+DC dropped negatives on 3/11.
+We are carrying over our negative number from 3/10 of 20 negative tests.

 ### Florida